stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Opcodes

-A program instruction represents a particular operation to be performed.
+A program instruction represents a particular operation for the CPU to perform.
 It may or may not include an operand.
 The [instruction operation code](https://en.wikipedia.org/wiki/Opcode) (opcode) used in the instruction identifies the operation.
 The opcode is a byte value in the range 0 to 255 inclusive.
-The 6502 officially supports 151 opcodes and they are grouped into [56 operations](http://www.6502.org/tutorials/6502opcodes.html).
+The 6502 supports 151 opcodes and they are grouped into [56 operations](http://www.6502.org/tutorials/6502opcodes.html).
 Each opcode in a group performs the same basic operation, such as adding two numbers together.
 They differ by the addressing mode used to specify the data to operate on.
 (I cover addressing modes later in this post.)

-For each instruction in your program, the assembler needs to determine the opcode to output.
+For each instruction in your program, the assembler needs to determine the opcode to use.
 You state the basic operation by the particular three-letter mnemonic that you use.
 The mnemonic is not case sensitive.

 ```asm6502
 SEI       ; The mnemonic is SEI.